 How do I apply for the program?

-As per NYCDOE kindergarten admission policy, the application period is from January 13th – February 14th.
+As per NYCDOE kindergarten admission policy, the application period is from the beginning of January through Mid-February.

 1. Fill out your DOE application